aljawaid/PluginManager/README.md

   - Show icon for plugin homepage if set
   - Show Kanboard compatible version if set
   - Show direct link to plugin Readme file if hosted on GitHub, GitLab or Gitea.
+- Add direct link in Kanboard Settings menu

 **Plugin Directory**
 - NEW: Show plugin structure
   - Show if plugin has database changes
-  - Show if plugin contains template overrides
+  - Show if plugin contains template or model overrides
   - Show if plugin uses hooks
   - Show when the plugin was last updated
     - Show relative date with exact date in tooltip (toggles to exact date when clicked)
-  - _Plugin structures will gradually show as the Plugins Directory is updated for all existing plugins_
+  - _Plugin structures are extracted through properties in the Kanboard Plugins Directory_
 - Show Directory source e.g. official or custom
+  - Show url of plugins directory
 - Show available plugins count
 - Show external weblink for official directory
 - Show current application version